RESEARCH STARTER

 The US Immigration and Nationality Act of 1965 overturned the four-decade-old system of national origin quotas and allowed many more non-European immigrants entry into the United States.
 The number of South Africans admitted to the United States then increased to an average of 1,000 per year.
 The vast majority of these new immigrants were White, and they constituted 95 percent of the South Africans living in the United States in 1970.

-In one of the most remarkable peaceful political transformations in world history, the South African government abandoned apartheid during the early 1990s and extended full civil and political rights to all its citizens, without regard to race or ethnicity.
+In one of the most remarkable peaceful political transformations in world history, the South African government abandoned apartheid during the early 1990s and extended full civil and political rights to all its citizens, regardless of race or ethnicity.
 Under a new nonracial constitution, South Africans elected a new government in 1994.
-Nelson Mandela—who had long been a political prisoner—became the country’s first nonwhite president, and the African National Congress—which had long been banned as a subversive political organization—became the majority party in the country’s parliament.
+Nelson Mandela—who had long been a political prisoner—became the country’s first non-White president, and the African National Congress—which had long been banned as a subversive political organization—became the majority party in the country’s parliament.

 With the abolition of apartheid and the arrival of what was, in effect, black-majority rule, many people feared that South Africa would follow the example of its neighbor Zimbabwe and experience a mass exodus of White people.
-Since that time, a large number of White South Africans have emigrated, but their numbers have not been as high as many predicted.
+Since that time, numerous White South Africans have emigrated, but their numbers have not been as high as many predicted.

 Political and social changes have not been the only factors driving South African emigration.
-Since the 1990s, the country has also been afflicted by rising crime and unemployment rates.
-Violent crimes have been a particular problem, with a rate of about fifty murders every day during the early years of the twenty-first century.
-Meanwhile, the national unemployment rate has steadily risen, reaching more than 33.56 percent in 2021, according to the Central Intelligence Agency's World Factbook
+Since the 1990s, the country has been afflicted by rising crime and unemployment rates.
+Violent crimes remained a particular problem into the twenty-first century.
+Reported murder rates have remained among the highest in the world, with some periods in the 2020s registering the equivalent of dozens of homicides per day, according to national crime statistics.
+Meanwhile, the national unemployment rate has steadily risen during the twenty-first century, reaching more than 33.56 percent in 2021, according to the Central Intelligence Agency's World Factbook.
+South Africa’s official unemployment rate remained consistently above 30 percent in the mid-2020s, with broader measures that included discouraged workers exceeding 40 percent.

 South Africans in the United States

-During the early twenty-first century, South African immigrants could be found living in major cities throughout the United States, most notably in New York City, Los Angeles, Chicago, and Washington, D.C.
-As the vast majority of them are native English speakers, they have tended to assimilate quickly.
+During the early twenty-first century, South African immigrants could be found living in major cities throughout the United States, most notably in New York City, Los Angeles, Chicago, and Washington, DC.
+As the vast majority speak English, they have tended to assimilate quickly.

 Thousands of young professionals, including many doctors, teachers, and scientists, have left their country in search of employment opportunities, many in the United States.
 According to Statistics South Africa, the three top overseas destinations between 2006 and 2016 for South African emigrants were Australia (26 percent), the United Kingdom (25 percent), and the United States (13.4 percent).
 Not surprisingly, the large number of educated people leaving South Africa has caused the country to experience a “brain drain.”
 According to the Pew Research Center, 69 percent of sub-Saharan African immigrants aged twenty-five and over in 2015 had at least some college experience; South Africa was one of the ten biggest source countries for sub-Saharan African immigrants.